Baby Alpaca In The Kitchen: Waiting For Florence On The Farm

 hide caption

 Breindel (left) puts an identification tag in a horse's mane as McKee leads up another horse in advance of the storm.
-The staff have microchipped all of the animals, given them identification tags, ordered a two weeks supply of food, and secured all of the shelters on the property.
+The staff has microchipped all of the animals, given them identification tags, ordered a two-week supply of food and secured all of the shelters on the property.

 Madeline Gray for NPR

-As the storm approached, McKee said she feels a sense of calm.
-She knows there was nothing more to be done except wait to get back to her animals after Hurricane Florence passes.
+McKee said she feels a sense of calm.
+She knew there was nothing more to be done except wait to get back to her animals after the storm passes.

-As the storm hit, McKee says the animals "did great" on Thursday night.
+The animals "did great" on Thursday night as the storm hit, she said.
 "They are super frisky today."

 Madeline Gray for NPR